Skip to content

 A resource consent may also be required for your papakaainga development.

-A resource consent is a formal approval granted by your council to breach a rule in a plan.
-Each district and region have plans.
-These state what you can do on your whenua without a resource consent.
-The requirements of plan rules (and resource consents) is mainly to ensure buildings and site works are constructed in a manner that provides for the wellbeing of the wider community.
+A resource consent (sometimes known as a Land Use Consent) is formal approval granted by your council to breach a rule in a plan.
+All districts and region have plans.
+These plans contain rules on what you can do on your whenua and what activities will or won’t need resource consent.
+The purpose of plan rules (and resource consents) is mainly to ensure developments are constructed in a way that provides for the wellbeing of the taiao, neighbouring properties and the wider community.

 Resource consents may be required from both our Council and Waikato Regional Council.